ryanafolk/utremi/README.md

 # Heuchera ancestral niche analyses
-Scripts written in python3 should be run in bash per below.
+Scripts should be run in bash per below.
 The ancestral reconstruction should be run, with results in the paths specified below.
 E.g., tables output should be at `./ancestral_reconstruction_tables`.
+Some paths are hard-coded.
+PNO files should be in a directory called "pnos", and the path to mcmc output should be updated in `date_histograms_from_mcmctree.r`.

 ## Set up directory structure
 ```